MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-data-workspace.md

 ---
-title: How to use Data Workspace
+title: How to use Data Workspace?
 description:
 author:
 ms.topic: conceptual
 ms.custom:
 ms.date: 03/04/2022